 Did I mention how I wish I had a camper to get warm and a soft bed after that exhausting day?
 And the shower in the campground was clogged with 2 inches of water – yuck.
 The guys did get to warm up in their shower though.

 I knew everyone was tired and overstimulated so as parents we had a chance to practice grace.

 I stopped by the front office to let them know the shower had been clogged with 2 inches of water our whole visit.
 The manager was not happy and was on her radio ASAP.
 I wish I would have told them earlier so I could have warmed up in the showers.

+The next morning we were up and packing to get back on the road home.
 After a whirlwind trip we made it home with some really great memories!